Skip to main content

 Our talented staff is dedicated to the protection of wild species and wild spaces.
 Together, with our members and supporters, we are the voice for nature in this beautiful province.
 We follow a credible, science-based approach to conservation and are committed to act with integrity.

-Caroline Schultz – Executive Director
+Caroline Schultz – Strategic Advisor

 Caroline grew up in Ireland with a family that loved exploring nature, especially along the southwest’s wild Atlantic coast.
-She has over 25 years of experience in developing and leading conservation initiatives involving science, land securement, stewardship, and advocacy in Canada and the Americas.
+She has over 30 years of experience in developing and leading conservation initiatives involving science, land securement, stewardship, and advocacy in Canada and the Americas.
 Caroline started her career as an ecologist, and quickly expanded her interests to organizational development and multi-partner collaboratives to achieve tangible on-the-ground conservation results.
 Caroline completed an M.Sc. in ecology at the University of Toronto and a Master of management degree at McGill University.

 Sarah Hedges (she/her) – Managing Director

 Sarah manages day-to-day operations to ensure that Ontario Nature achieves its objectives and mission.
-She joined Ontario Nature in August 2010 and holds a B.Sc. in environmental science from Queen’s University.
+She joined Ontario Nature in August 2010 and holds a B.Sc. in environmental science from Queen’s University and a graduate diploma in social responsibility & sustainability from the University of St. Michael’s college in the University of Toronto.
 Her previous roles at Ontario Nature include managing and coordinating several conservation and education programs.
 Sarah spends her free time at family cottages in Bancroft and Gananoque.

-Alice Chow – Finance Director
+A.J.
+Pilobello (he/him) – Finance Director

-Lisa Martell (she/her) – Executive Assistant
+Lisa Martell (she/her) – Executive Coordinator

 Lisa Martell banding a saw-whet owl